DETAILED ACTION

 Step 2B of the 2019 PEG asks whether the claim provides an inventive concept, i.e., whether the claim recites additional element(s) or a combination of elements that amount to significantly more than the judicial exception in the claim.

-Regarding claims 1-12, as discussed with respect to Step 2A Prong Two, the additional elements of the memory and analyzer amounts to nothing more than mere instructions to apply the exception using a generic computer component.
+Regarding claims 1-8, 10, and 12, as discussed with respect to Step 2A Prong Two, the additional elements of the memory and analyzer amounts to nothing more than mere instructions to apply the exception using a generic computer component.
 The same analysis applies here in 2B, i.e., mere instructions to apply an exception using a generic computer component cannot integrate a judicial exception into a practical application at Step 2A, or provide an inventive concept to make the claim amount to significantly more than the judicial exceptions in Step 2B.

 Whether considered individually or in combination, the additional elements do not provide an inventive concept that makes the claims amount to significantly more than the abstract ideas.

-Regarding claims 13-20, as discussed with respect to Step 2A Prong Two, the additional element of analyzer amounts to nothing more than mere instructions to apply the exception using a generic computer component.
+Regarding claims 13-17 and 19, as discussed with respect to Step 2A Prong Two, the additional element of analyzer amounts to nothing more than mere instructions to apply the exception using a generic computer component.
 The same analysis applies here in 2B, i.e., mere instructions to apply an exception using a generic computer component cannot integrate a judicial exception into a practical application at Step 2A, or provide an inventive concept to make the claim amount to significantly more than the judicial exceptions in Step 2B.

 Whether considered individually or in combination, the additional elements do not provide an inventive concept that makes the claims amount to significantly more than the abstract ideas.